Tyler Breeze: Breezango (2016–2021)

 In early 2021, Breezango participated in Dusty Rhodes Tag Team Classic, but were defeated by The Undisputed Era (Adam Cole and Roderick Strong) in the first round.
 On the June 15 episode of NXT, they defeated Imperium in what would be their final match in WWE.
-On June 25, 2021, Breeze, along with Fandango, were released from their WWE contracts.
+On June 25, 2021, Breeze, along with Fandango, was released from his WWE contracts.

-Return to WWE (2022-present)

-WWE Performance Center trainer (2022-present)
+Backstage roles (2022–present)

-While appearing as a guest on the October 5, 2022, episode of The Bump, Breeze announced that he had returned to WWE as a trainer at the WWE Performance Center.
-He later rejoined Xavier Woods’ UpUpDownDown YouTube channel where he was made co-host of the channel.
-He was then confirmed as a playable superstar and a playable General Manager in WWE 2K23.
+In October 2022, Breeze revealed that he worked as a guest coach at the WWE Performance Center.
+He also re-joined Xavier Woods' UpUpDownDown YouTube channel in which he was made the co-host, a role that allowed him to stay under contract with WWE and did not prevent him from taking outside indie bookings.
+In early 2025, Breeze began working as a writer for NXT.
+On the September 9 episode of NXT, Breeze made his surprise television appearance on NXT and challenged NXT North American Champion Ethan Page for the title at NXT Homecoming.

+Independent circuit (2023–present)

+Breeze wrestled his first match in over two years for Next Generation Wrestling defeating Matt Cross to win the NGW TN Title.

 Other media

 Clement made a cameo appearance in an updated video for The Chainsmokers song "Selfie" in 2014.

 In February 2016, Clement started his own YouTube series called Shootin' the Breeze, where Clement portrays his Breeze character answering fan questions.
 The first five episodes were released on Clement's own YouTube channel, before being moved to WWE's channel in March.

 Breeze is a recurring guest on Xavier Woods' YouTube channel UpUpDownDown, where he goes by the nickname 'Prince Pretty'.
 In November 2019, Breeze defeated Alexa Bliss in a game of Saturday Night Slam Masters to win the UpUpDownDown Championship, immediately after Bliss had won the championship in the finals of a Brawlhalla tournament.
-It was around this time that Breeze and Woods would start season 2 of their “Battle of the Brands” series, and Woods would challenge Breeze to a match for the first pick.
-However due to Woods being injured he chose Cesaro as his replacement.
-During the match Cesaro would turn on Woods and join Breeze forming “LeftRightLeftRight” along with Adam Cole.
+It was around this time that longtime friends Breeze and Woods started season 2 of their “Battle of the Brands” series, and Woods challenged Breeze to a match for the first pick.
+However, due to Woods being injured, he chose Cesaro as his replacement.
+During the match Cesaro turned on Woods and joined Breeze, forming “LeftRightLeftRight” along with Adam Cole.

-As Tyler Breeze, he made his video game debut as a playable character in WWE 2K16, and has since appeared in WWE 2K17, WWE 2K18, WWE 2K19, WWE 2K20, WWE 2K22, and WWE 2K23.
+As Tyler Breeze, he made his video game debut as a playable character in WWE 2K16, and has since appeared in WWE 2K17, WWE 2K18, WWE 2K19, WWE 2K20, WWE 2K22, WWE 2K23 and WWE 2K24.

-With his WWE release in 2021, 'Prince Pretty' would leave the show as a character and co-host temporarily, but returned in 2022 to take on Austin Creed once again in the 'Battle of the Brands' via WWE 2k22.
+With his WWE release in 2021, 'Prince Pretty' left the show as a character and co-host temporarily, but returned in 2022 to take on Austin Creed once again in the 'Battle of the Brands' via WWE 2K22.